 If you’re holding on to a robust 401(k) with more than enough money to sustain your plans for an early retirement, you’ll be glad to know that at age 60, you’re finally able to make penalty-free withdrawals from your 401(k).
 That privilege begins at age 59 ½, and helps you avoid costly tax penalties associated with an early withdrawal from your account.

 If you’ve entered your sixties feeling comfortable about the amount you have in your 401(k), give yourself a pat on the back.
 If, however, they fall short of these amounts, it may be to your advantage to work for a few more years in order to take advantage of catch-up contributions.
-The total allowable catch-up contribution is $7,500 per year above and beyond the $23,000 limit for 2024.
-That means starting at age 50, you can contribute a total of $30,500 to your 401(k).
+The catch-up contribution limit for 401(k), 403(b), most 457 plans, and the federal government’s Thrift Savings Plan for employees ages 50-59, remains at $7,500 for 2025.
+New for 2025, based on changes made under the SECURE Act 2.0, a higher catch-up limit of $11,250 now applies to employees ages 60-63 who participate in these plans.
+The IRA catch-up contribution limit for individuals aged 50 and over remains unchanged at $1,000.4

 So hanging on for just a few more years could potentially increase the balance of your 401(k) to a number that allows you to live comfortably on your investment for the rest of your life.
 And if you’re reading this several years before you turn 60, this is definitely something to include in your retirement plan to leave the workforce in your early sixties.
 Ten to fifteen years of increased contributions are sure to help boost your 401(k) balance.